Plan Your Visit

 - The 1860’s Train Depot is currently closed to the public and is undergoing renovation.

-The Museum is open every day year-round except Fridays and all major holidays including Thanksgiving, Christmas, and Easter.
+The Museum is open every day year-round except Wednesday and Thursday and all major holidays including Thanksgiving, Christmas, and Easter.

 Museum hours are subject to change.
 Please call ahead on the day in which you plan to visit.